 - Comfy clothes or a robe to wear during the day.

 - An outfit for going home.
-I honestly didn’t think about this when Queen C was born and ended up leaving the hospital in a pair of workout short and a t-shirt that didn’t match.
+I honestly didn’t think about this when Queen C was born and ended up leaving the hospital in a pair of workout shorts and a t-shirt that didn’t match.
 Not the end of the world, but some real clothes would have made me feel a little better.
 Your pre-maternity clothes likely won’t fit just yet, so bring a comfy dress, leggings and a cute top, or some of your bigger jeans to allow yourself some room.

 - Socks!
 Hospitals are cold.
 I had to send Mr. Table home to get me socks because I didn’t bring enough.

 - Nursing pads – you’ll want them if your milk comes in during your stay.